hweidner/psync/README.md

 Unlike "cp -r", which walks through the files and subdirectories in sequential order, psync copies several files concurrently by using threads.

+psync was written to speed up copying of large trees to or from a network file system like GlusterFS, Ceph, WebDAV or NFS.
+Operations on such file systems are usually latency bound, especially with small files.
+Parallel execution can help to utilize the bandwidth better and avoid that the latencies sum up, as this is the case in sequential operations.

+Currently, psync does only copy directory trees, similar to "cp -r".
+A "sync" mode, similar to "rsync -rl" is planned.
+See [GOALS.md](GOALS.md) on how psync finally may look like.

 Installation
 ------------